JohnnyBackus/reading-notes/401/class01reading.md

 **In the context of the reading “Pain and Suffering,” describe the main challenges faced by beginners when learning Python and suggest at least two strategies for overcoming these obstacles.**

 >*The challenges are all related to sacrifices that may be necessary to handle the compressed course load.
-Personally, I already lost sleep and failed to exercise during 301.
-Two strategie to overcome the anticipated obstacled of 401 will be to prioritize going to the climbing gym three time per week as I find doing something active that I love necessary to muster the resilience needed to push through challenges.
-I'm also going to keep in mind that the worst thing that can happen to me is that I try and fail.
-There is value in that as well.
-As much as I would like to earn a living as a software dev, I'll still be ok if I find this isn't for me.*
+Personally, I already lost sleep, ate poorly, and failed to exercise during 301.
+One strategy to overcome the anticipated obstacles of 401 will be to prioritize going to the climbing gym three time per week as I find doing something active that I love necessary to muster the resilience needed to push through challenges.
+The second strategy to employ will be hard cut-offs for homework.
+Even if the work doesn't get done, I need sleep, because once I fall behind on sleep, everything else gets more difficult, and I fall further behind.

 **After reading “Beginners Guide to Big O,” explain the concept of time complexity and space complexity.**